agenium-scale/nsimd/CONTRIBUTING.md

-Then note that as plain C (and C++) does not support native 16-bits wide floating point types `nsimd` emulates it with a C struct containing 4 floats (32-bits swide floatting point numbers).
+Then note that as plain C (and C++) does not support native 16-bits wide floating point types `nsimd` emulates it with a C struct containing 4 floats (32-bits wide floating point numbers).
 In some cases extra care has to be taken to handle this type.

 For each SIMD extension one can find a `types.h` file (for `cpu` the files can